20 Exciting Math Games for Kids to Skyrocket New Math Skills On-The-Go

 5. Math Facts Race

 Keep combining math with physical activity in this fast-paced fact fluency drill.
 Divide students into teams at the back of the class, posting a grid sheet at the front for each group.
 One student from each team will run to the sheet, writing an answer in the appropriate grid.
 To practice multiplication, for example, a student would have to write 12 in the grid where the third row and fourth column meet.
 The student returns to his or her team after answering, allowing a group member to run to the sheet.
 The group member can fill another grid or, if needed, correct a previous answer.
-This process repeats itself until a team wins by correctly filling its sheet.Age Range:2nd - 5th Grades
+This process repeats itself until a team wins by correctly filling its sheet.Age Range:2nd - 5th Grades6.
+Math Facts Bingo

 7. Math Is Fun